thejsway/thejsway/manuscript/chapter20.md

 A JSON document is a set of name/value pairs.
 Names are always within double quotes `""`.
 Values can be numbers, strings, booleans, arrays or objects.

 Many programming languages have native support for the JSON format...
 Including JavaScript, of course!

+## TL;DR

+* Data exchanges on the Web follow a **request/response** paradigm.
+A **client** issues a request to a **server**, which process it and sends back its result to the client.

+* **HTTP** (HyperText Transfer Protocol), is the protocol that allows two machines to communicate with each other on the web.
+Its secured version is **HTTPS**.

+* HTTP is based on textual commands.
+The HTTP **method** defines the type of the request.
+The main HTTP methods are `GET` to access a resource and `POST` to push some information on the server.

+* An HTTP response contains a **status code** indicating the result of the request: 200 for success, 404 for a resource not found, etc.

+* Web resources are uniquely addressed by their **URL** (Uniform resource locator).
+A URL is a text of the form `http://www.mywebsite.com/myresourcepath/myresource`.

+* In a traditional web development scenario, user actions on a page trigger a full reload after a synchronous request to a server.
+Another web development model, nicknamed **AJAX** (Asynchronous JavaScript and XML), uses JavaScript and **asynchronous** HTTP requests to fetch data when needed and update only the desired portions of the page.
+This enables the creation of **web applications**, aiming to offer the user experience of a native app.

+* Cross-domain AJAX requests are only possible if the server has been configured to accept them by setting on **cross-origin resource sharing** (CORS).

+* **JSON** (JavaScript Object Notation), a textual syntax for describing structured information, has replaced XML as the data format of the web.
+A JSON document is a set of name/value pairs.